 I want to be a priest, how can I get ordained in your Church?

 Ordination to the Luxumbrian priesthood is taken very seriously.
 The general process is that any 2nd Degree LuxUmbrian Witch may apply to our seminary program.
 Upon graduation – ordination is not guaranteed.
 Candidates for ordination to the priesthood come out of our local communities, so if you’re looking to be ordained, you:

 - Become a member of the Church

 - Join or start a local body

-- When you’re a 3rd degree Coven or Parish member, contact your local bishop about the seminary program
+- When you’re a 2nd degree member, contact your local bishop about the seminary program